 MacDonald Funeral Home offers packages but everything can be customized and personalized.
 Caskets, vaults and urns are on display but catalogues are available for further selection.
 As a full service funeral home, MacDonald Funeral Home handles cremations, out of state transfers, anatomical donations to universities, and can assist with insurance assignments.

 Mr. MacDonald is a member of the Temple Terrace Chamber of Commerce.
 He and his wife, Betty, have been married for 29 years and have two children, 24 year old Tyler Joseph and 19 year old Jordan Nicole.
-The family lives in Land 0' Lakes, Florida for the past 13 years and attends Our Lady of the Rosary Church.
+The family lives in Land 0' Lakes, Florida for the past 16 years.